A new film by Ric Burns and Li-Shin Yu and scheduled to appear on PBS AmericanExperience in May.

-The image appealed to white workingmen’s fears of Chinese takeover of American society and enterprise.
+The image appealed to white workingmen’s fears of a Chinese takeover of American society and enterprise.
 Despite the Chinese only occupying 0.002 percent of the population, visual depictions of the Chinese continued to reinforce imagery of infestation and sinister monopolization of industry.

 The Coming Man colorfully illustrates the worst in negative stereotyping and Sinophobia.
 The Chinese man’s over-sized left hand stretches out to the foreground of the image.
 It is stamped “MONOPOLY” and his fingernails are represented as animal talons, the nails are curled and grow upward like an overhang of a pagoda.

-The hand grasps control over trades and services for which the Chinese were most associated – cigar making and sales, laundry, underwear and shirt manufacturing, box factories, clothing and shoes.
+The hand grasps control over trades and services for which the Chinese were most associated – cigar making and sales, laundry, underwear and shirt manufacturing, box factories, clothing, and shoes.

-Above his blue mandarin jacket (Chinese tunics werecommonly blue, purple or black) is the image of a Chinese nightmare for white Americans.
-The Chinese man’s face is grotesquely distorted and he greets the viewer head on with a sinister expression.
+Above his blue mandarin jacket (Chinese tunics were commonly blue, purple or black) is the image of a Chinese nightmare for white Americans.
+The Chinese man’s face is grotesquely distorted and he greets the viewer head-on with a sinister expression.
 As if to focus better on those looking upon him, he closes one eye with his index finger to sharpen his stare.
 His right eye and brow lurch up at an unnatural angle.
 His ears and nose are large.
 A devious smile reveals a single tooth, evidence of his bad health.
 His tongue dangles from the left side of his mouth.

 On his shaven head is a skull cap.
 From the back of his head, the Chinese queue appears to have a life of its own, and whips out from behind the head.
 The very end of the hair queue looks like the end of a whip.

-This Chinese man is not afraid of the white workingman clientele of The Wasp.
+This Chinese man is not afraid of the white workingman clientele and readers of The Wasp.
 Behind him and to the left, six factories smolder with industry, possibly a reference to the Chinese Six Companies, an organization which advocated for the Chinese in America.
 A Chinese pagoda is seen among the buildings.
 On the right, a few angry, white, Euro-centric workers appear, faintly drawn.
 They are disappearing.
 A bearded man wears an apron and a white hat and holds his fist up in the air.
 Only two factories are viable on this side of the image.

 The implicit message of the cartoon is to stoke fear and uncertainty.
-This man, and others like him must be stopped from coming.
+This man and others like him must be stopped from coming.

 The caption reads “Alee samee ‘Melican Man Monopoleeee”

 Nast drew numerous cartoons sympathetic to the Chinese in reaction to unfolding events in California.
-In Every Dog (No Distinction of Color) Has His Day, February 8, 1879 Nast drew attention to a disturbing shift in anti-Chinese sentiment, but he does so at the expense of the Negro (Keller 107).
+In Every Dog (No Distinction of Color) Has His Day, February 8, 1879, Nast drew attention to a disturbing shift in anti-Chinese sentiment, but he does so at the expense of the Negro (Keller 107).

-Six other wall posters pronounce prevailing and growing political sentiment.
-The notices call attention to a fear of foreigners and Irish illiteracy.
+Six other wall posters pronounce prevailing and growing political sentiment brewing from coast to coast.
+The notices call attention to an overall fear of foreigners and Irish illiteracy.
 Nast wants his readers to see the variety of vitriol that exists.
 He sarcastically turns the meaning of the secretive nativist society, ‘Know Nothingism’ as braggarts of ignorance.
 Those who were once oppressed (Irish) are now the oppressors.
 Nast tucks his signature right below the bottom right sign.
-In the history of Know Nothings’ ignorance repeats.
+The history of Know Nothings’ ignorance repeats.
 Once, the nativist society had proclaimed “Down with the Irish,” and “Down with the Dutch.”
-The Irish are now just like their Know Nothing oppressors.
+Now, the current Irish have organized, risen in rank and political power, and now eschew the same behavior and techniques of their Know Nothing oppressors from the past.
 Only the victims have changed.
 German demands for a “bier” government round out the cluster of declarations.
 Most are proudly signed by their purveyors: “‘Down on the Nigger,” “K.K.K.” and “’The Chinese Must Go.
 Kearney (A real American).”
-Denis Kearney, Nast’s reminder of the Irish-born instigator who shouted the loudest and most effectively that “The Chinese Must Go.”
+Denis Kearney (an Irish immigrant) as a real American is Nast’s ironic reminder of the Irish-born instigator and white-labor organizer who shouted the loudest, and most effectively, that “The Chinese Must Go.”

 The two gentlemen read the writing on the wall.
 The feathered Native American “Red Gentleman” scratches his chin.
 He’s seen this all before–he has lived it.
 Driven from his native East Coast lands he has walked the Trail of Tears.
-A blanket drapes his upper body covering a hump that suggest he carries most of his belongings and is a nomad in his native country.
+A blanket drapes his upper body covering a hump that suggests he carries and travels with most of his belongings and is a nomad in his native country.
 In his hand, he holds a peace pipe which he is ready to extend to the “Yellow Gentleman.”
 The Chinese man is styled as a diplomat, the same “John Confucius” character seen in the Civilization of Blaine.
 His eyes are fixed on the pending legislation that is advertised front and center.
 His face shows concern and his arms are folded in defiance, enveloping his long queue close to the front of his chest.
 He is embracing his culture and identity.
 Hanging low in his left hand is a western-styled pipe (not an opium vessel).
-Both men are wearing their cultural dress–a dignified, if not purposeful use of stereotype.
+Both men are wearing their cultural dress–a dignified, if not a purposeful use of stereotype.

-Thomas Nast applies irony and a direct hit at hypocrisy to this 1882 commentary on the eve of the passage of the Chinese Exclusion Act.
+Thomas Nast applies irony and a direct hit at hypocrisy to this 1882 commentary drawn on the eve of the passage of the Chinese Exclusion Act.

-Nast assumes this voice of normal America and suggests, if only they could be like us, behave like us, if the Chinese could only “embrace civilization” the Euro-American brand of civilization, then maybe they could stay in the U.S. Nast throws this brand of tolerated American civilization right in the face of his critics and illustrates the baseless hypocrisy of anti-Chinese sentiment.
+Nast assumes this voice of normal America and suggests if only the Chinese could be like us, behave like us–if only they could “embrace civilization”–the Euro-American brand of civilization–then maybe they could remain in the United States.
+Nast throws this tolerated behavior of American civilization right in the face of his critics and illustrates the baseless hypocrisy of their xenophobic anti-Chinese sentiment.